simonemberton/Introduction_to_Creative_Coding/session_11/session_11.md

 [Here](http://davemeckin.panel.uwe.ac.uk/Week_18_Demo/sketch_folder/) is my version of the final piece.
 This could be submitted to fit the brief...

+Stretch goal: instead of only having 2 states and toggling between them, how can you make more?
+HINT: use a [switch statement](https://www.w3schools.com/js/js_switch.asp)..

 ### Task 6 - Parameter Mapping

 What kind of parameters from the objects in your sketch can you map to sound?